John Wayne Gacy: Potential accomplices

-Young filed a missing person's report with Chicago police before unsuccessfully requesting money from Nelson's parents to finance a search for their son.
-When Nelson's two brothers arrived in Chicago to search for him, Young offered them a job with PDM.
+Investigators note that Robert Young, the traveling companion with whom victim Russell Nelson was visiting Chicago at the time of his disappearance, gave differing accounts of his disappearance.
+Young filed a missing person's report with Chicago police before unsuccessfully requesting money from Nelson's parents to finance a search.
+When Nelson's brothers arrived in Chicago to search for him, Young offered them a job with PDM.
 Young was never summoned to testify at Gacy's trial.
-He died in 1987.